dscrane/til/css/css_learning.md

   going forward need to go back and get the same results using media queries
     to avoid certain display issues
 ]

+4/27 [
+  learning about BEM (block, element, modifier) a way of organizing projects into easily identifiable
+    blocks: that are unique and can be understood outside of their situation
+    elements: which are part of blocks but need their parent block to be understood
+    modifiers: ways of identify the state of a block or an element or different display values the way of defining the blocks, elements and modifiers is still very confusing at the moment.
+Need some more specific explanations and examples to understand the way they work together and flow as one

+]